 Although we've been closed to the public, we've been hard at work safely, exploring different ways to connect with our visitors.
 Our staff has been getting everything revamped and refreshed within our gallery for when we do open our doors and can welcome everyone back into the museum.
-We're looking forward to welcoming everyone back into the museum in April 2021.
+We're looking forward to welcoming everyone back into the museum in June 2021 with our upcoming Immigrants exhibit.

 Virtual Outreach: Because you could not come to the museum, we brought the museum to you.